isomerpages/govtech-stp/_travellers-from-malaysia/01c-rgl-faq.md

 Please bring the following:
 1. Identity card or passport
 2. PDF copy of the Malaysia-issued travel pass which confirms that you are granted approval by the relevant authorities to travel to Malaysia under the Singapore-Malaysia RGL
-3. Softcopy showing your departure flight timing
+3. Softcopy booking reference showing your departure flight timing

 ##### Testing